 - 20x more downward force, 1000gf more (25%) than the Cricut Maker

 - New dual motor system, designed just for the Silhouette Cameo 4 cutting machine (Silhouette Rotary Blade & Silhouette Kraft Blade)

 Silhouette has listened to its customers over the past 2+ years as they’ve seen many crafters migrate toward Cricut because of the Cricut Design Space software and 2017’s Cricut Maker release.
 The machine had more power, new specialized tools, and was designed from the bottom up.

 I’m happy to say that Silhouette not only met expectations for this new machine but surpassed them in almost every way.

 Let’s take a look:

 3x cutting speed.
-Okay, you’re probably wondering, does that mean the Cameo 3 is really 3x as fast as the Cameo 4?
-We’ve asked Silhouette and this measurement is for cutting straight lines.
+Okay, you’re probably wondering, does that mean the Cameo 4 is really 3x as fast as the Cameo 3?
+We’ve asked Silhouette they’ve confirmed this measurement is for cutting straight lines.
 But what about when you change direction or cut a curve?
 The Cameo 4 can make those cuts twice as fast.

 12″, 15″, or 20″ sizes.
 The two larger models (The CAMEO Plus & CAMEO Pro) will both have the same features and interface as the base model, but with a larger footprint and the ability to use wider material.
-For many of who work with vinyl, we wish there was a 24″ size, but the two larger models are a game-changer still for those who use their machines frequently.
+Many of us who cut vinyl wish there was a 24″ size, but the two larger models are a game-changer still for those who use their machines frequently.

 20x more force.
 One of the major issues the Cameo 3 had was its cutting power, that’s why we’ve often recommended the Cricut Maker or Explore Air 2 as alternatives.
 This was a feature many of us have asked for and they’ve blown me away.
 This machine will be 25% more powerful than the Cricut Maker, and allow crafters to make deeper cuts on new materials (like wood, metals, and leather).